PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 Offensive language
 ^^^^^^^^^^^^^^^^^^
 Using the settings mentioned in :ref:`upgrade-offensive` now generates a warning.
-Please start using the new names, as the old names will be unsupported in the future.
+Please start using the new names.

 Deprecated and changed settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^